I

 Any relation to Akkadian kumaru?
 Who can say?

-I don't see a connection, but it's easy to see how semantic and symbolic fields begin to overlap.
+Again, I can't make a lexical connection, but it's easy to see how semantic and symbolic fields might overlap.
 In West Semitic one of the meanings of kmr and 'km has to do with the heat necessary for the germination of plant life in the dark earth.
 Which brings us back to the greatest Hurrian god, Kumarbi, he of Kmr, the chthonic rampart god.
 A blade of wheat is his symbol.
-Does Syrian Kumaru signify rampart? or black earth? or both?
+Does Syrian Kumaru, then, signify rampart? or black earth? or both?

-I don't see a connection, but it's easy to see how semantic and symbolic fields begin to overlap.
+Again, I can't make a lexical connection, but it's easy to see how semantic and symbolic fields might overlap.
 In West Semitic one of the meanings of kmr and 'km has to do with the heat necessary for the germination of plant life in the dark earth.
 Which brings us back to the greatest Hurrian god, Kumarbi, he of Kmr, the chthonic rampart god.
 A blade of wheat is his symbol.
-Does Syrian Kumaru signify rampart? or black earth? or both?
+Does Syrian Kumaru, then, signify rampart? or black earth? or both?

-Cumorah, with its many waters, rivers, and fountains, calls up Spring's fertility, a black land like Kuma.
-Is such a link linguistically sound?
-No, but I would call it semiotically sound, part of a shared connotative encyclopaedia, though somewhere on the other side of denotation and dictionary.
-Closer to dictionary and the denotative would be Cumorah the Redoubt, the Rampart Land, "serving," as Shakespeare would have it, "in the office of a wall."
+Cumorah, with its many waters, rivers, and fountains, calls up Spring's fertility, a black land like the Egyptian Kumat, as km.t was likely pronounced.
+(For the vocalization of Egyptian km.t, see Antonio Loprieno, Ancient Egyptian: A Linguistic Introduction, 42, 88.
+Egyptians referred to themselves as the Ramats ni Kumat (the people of Kumat), or even as the Kumut).
+Where such a link between ku-ma-ra and the black earth may not be linguistically sound, we may yet term it semiotically suggestive, part of a shared connotative encyclopaedia, somewhere on the other side of denotation and dictionary.
+Matching dictionary and the denotative would be Cumorah the Redoubt, the Rampart Land, "serving," as Shakespeare would have it, "in the office of a wall."
 In other words, Cumorah denotes a Rampart, a stronghold, "this fortress built by Nature for herself"; it may also connote a land rich in promise.

 III